 Juneteenth Independence Day is the first new federal holiday created under the President Biden administration, with help from former Texas State Representative, Al Edwards.
 Thus, early celebrations and traditions have not been established quite yet.
 This means that there are many ways you can recognize the new federal holiday this year.
 For example, Fort Worth, Texas organized the "I am Juneteenth" Festival for this upcoming June Sunday to recognize the struggles that formerly enslaved people experienced.
 These festivals can be learning opportunities to focus on African American history and African American studies, while also bringing recognition to current civil rights violations that African Americans are still experiencing.

 Juneteenth commemorates African American history and the end of slavery in the United States, while also bringing current attention to issues of modern racial injustice and reminding us of all the work that still needs to be done to reach absolute equality for African Americans.

 In that regard, equity becomes an essential idea to uphold.
 Promoting equity on Juneteenth is just one way to celebrate it intentionally and with thoughtful action.
 This article will explore how mental health equity is vital, how we can each support it, and list the systems that need to be in place.

-In addition to a heightened risk of impacted mental health, Black Americans also report experiencing discrimination within the mental health field, from lack of access to clinicians that share a background to outright discrimination during mental health care.
+In addition to a heightened risk of impacted mental health, Black Americans also report experiencing discrimination within the mental health field.

 There are countless examples of racism in mental health services.
 Care providers are much more likely to diagnose Black American clients with schizophrenia than with mood disorders that can present the same symptoms.
 Similarly, Black children are over-diagnosed with oppositional defiant disorder (ODD), and attention-deficit hyperactivity disorder (ADHD) compared to their white peers, leading to poor educational and long-term outcomes.